 You can read the ordinance and see a complete list of all nonessential water uses by clicking here.Residents asked to voluntarily reduce water use by 20% in response to the drought.

 The City of San Carlos is providing a list of Potential Water Reduction Measures for the community to consider implementing to reduce water use.
 To stay up to date on the latest news about the drought, go to CADrought.com.

-In addition to this list, there are a number of resources available.
+In addition to this list of potential reduction measures, there are a number of resources available.
 Some of these are listed below.

 Residents consume most of their water outdoors, especially in the garden and lawn.
 Be wise about watering and try these suggestions: